 Of course, no gear list is perfect.
 Here are a few things I know would probably do differently if walking this exact same Camino route again.

 - Sleeping bag liner.
 The beds in all the albergues I visited on the Camino Portugués had clean sheets, pillows, and a blanket.
-Bringing a sleeping bag liner was for 100% my comfort and hygienic peace of mind in this communal space.
-I used a mid-weight liner that I had handy in my gear closet.
-This item was much lighter than a sleeping bag, but still weighed more than 1/2 pound and not the perfect item.
-If I were purchasing one of these liners just for use on the Camino, it could be worth investing in a silk liner, which weighs a mere 4.7 ounces.
+So my sleeping bag liner was for 100% my comfort and hygienic peace of mind in this communal space.
+I used a mid-weight liner that I had handy in my gear closet for camping trips.
+It was much lighter than a down sleeping bag, but it still weighed more than 1/2 pound.
+If I were recommending one of these liners for use on the Camino, it could be worth investing in a silk liner instead, which weighs a mere 4.7 ounces.

 Global Entry.
 The long lines for Passport Control (US customs and immigration) are the #1 thing I hate at the end of my trips abroad.
 No matter which airport I use, the lines are insanely long.
 I always find myself wishing I’d enrolled in the Global Entry Program, which provides an expedited clearance process for frequent travelers who pass a background check and interview (and pay the one-time fee of $120).
 Now that I live on the West Coast (where it’s a minimum of 20 hours of air travel from Europe), I’m more determined than ever to get off my butt and streamline my return to avoid this headache when I’m jet-lagged.